top of page

 Star Rating: 4.5 Stars

-Summary: Stevie Nicks is one of the most interesting figures of the 70s for me.
-This biography details her mystical style that she cultivated, her songwriting brilliance (i couldn't find a better word but if there is one better - she is it) and the turbulent Fleetwood dynamics that made her rise above others at this time.
-The author really balances his admiration with honest critique - it gives fans a full picture of her life and legacy.
+Summary: Stevie Nicks is one of the most fascinating figures of the 70s.
+This biography details her mystical style, her songwriting brilliance, and the turbulent Fleetwood dynamics that helped her rise above others.
+The author balances admiration with honest critique, giving fans a full picture of her life and legacy.

 Why I Like This Book:

-• It gives me details on the Fleetwood Mac’s chaos that I had not heard before.
+• It provides details on Fleetwood Mac’s chaos that I hadn’t heard before.

-• Talks about not just the band but her solo career and lasting influence.
+• It discusses not only the band but her solo career and lasting influence.

 Author: Malka Marom (interviews with Joni Mitchell)